David and Goliath by Malcolm Gladwell, was Goliath a blind, lumbering underdog

 - That God is not particularly interested in miracles to encourage his people.

-The "champion" Goliath was more likely a tall, agile and strong athlete with great eyesight, like professional basketball player today, who had proved himself in competitions and in battles, and impressed the Philistine leadership so much that they bet their freedom on him.
+The "champion" Goliath was more likely a tall, agile and strong athlete with great eyesight, like a professional basketball player today, who had proved himself in competitions and in battles, and impressed the Philistine leadership so much that they bet their freedom on him.
 Why not just read the text the way it is written?

 Malcolm Gladwell has made a journalistic career out of conjuring up quirky sensational theories about history, which appear to advance a mostly socialist and anti-biblical world view.
 This particular thesis falls apart under scrutiny.
 It doesn't even qualify as speculative theology.